bids-standard/bids-starter-kit/src/tutorials/annotation.md

 and without additional documentation will be meaningless to dataset users.

-BIDS **allows**, but **does not require** documentation about the meanings of the `events.tsv` file columns and their meanings in similarly-named `events.json` files referred to as JSON sidecars.
+BIDS **allows**, but **does not require** documentation about the meanings of the `events.tsv` file columns in similarly-named `events.json` files referred to as JSON sidecars.

 #### Text descriptions of events
-The BIDS JSON sidecar format accommodates text descriptions of the meanings and contents of various contents of various event file columns in the `Description` and `Levels` keys.
+The BIDS JSON sidecar format accommodates text descriptions of the meanings and contents of event file columns in the `Description` and `Levels` keys.

-At a minimum, good text descriptions of these is needed in order for users to correctly use the data.
+At a minimum, good text descriptions of the event file columns is needed in order for users to correctly use the data.

 #### Machine actionable annotation with HED